Mbilia Bel

-Marie-Claire Mboyo Moseka (born 10 January 1959), known professionally as M'bilia Bel, is a Congolese singer and songwriter.
+Marie-Claire Mboyo Moseka (born 10 January 1959), known professionally as Mbilia Bel, is a Congolese singer and songwriter.
 Dubbed the "Queen of African Rumba" and "Queen Cleopatra", she is regarded as one of the most influential figures in 20th-century Congolese and African popular music.
 Her music is a blend of traditional Congolese rumba, soukous, rap, and zouk, with lyrics that often delve into themes of love, politics, hedonism, militancy, jealousy, sentimentality, and education.

 Mboyo began her recording career at the age of 15 as a member of Abeti Masikini's band Les Redoutables and later worked with Sam Mangwana.
-She gained significant recognition after joining Tabu Ley Rochereau's Afrisa International in 1981, debuting with the 1982 hit "Mpeve Ya Longo" from the album Bel Ley.
-Mboyo's jointly composed song "Eswi Yo Wapi" with Tabu Ley on the titular album, which was awarded for the Best Song, and she was named as the Best New Artist.
+She gained significant recognition after joining Tabu Ley Rochereau's Afrisa International in 1981, debuting her lead vocals with the Tabu Ley-written 1982 hit "Mpeve Ya Longo".
+Mboyo's jointly composed hit "Eswi Yo Wapi" with Tabu Ley won the Best Song award, while she was named Best New Artist.

 Following several recordings and tours with Afrisa International, she debuted her 1988 solo studio album, Phénomène.
 In 1991, she released her second studio album, Désolé!!!, followed by 8/10 Benedicta (1993).
 Her fourth studio album, Yalowa, released in 1996, earned her the Best Female Singer from ACMCO (Association des Chroniqueurs de Musique du Congo).
 In 2001, Mboyo released her fifth studio album, Welcome, and was honored as the Best Female Singer of 2002 by ACMCO.
 Mboyo won the Best Central Africa Female at the Kora Awards in December 2003.
 In 2004, she released her sixth studio album, Belissimo, followed by The Queen (2011), Royaume d'amour (2014), Signature 8646 (2017), and Big Mama (2021).

 Early years

-M'bilia Bel was born Marie-Claire Mboyo Moseka on 10 January 1959, in Léopoldville, Belgian Congo (now Kinshasa, Democratic Republic of the Congo), to Mbala Mbondi and Mboyo Mbilia.
+Mbilia Bel was born Marie-Claire Mboyo Moseka on 10 January 1959, in Léopoldville, Belgian Congo (now Kinshasa, Democratic Republic of the Congo), to Mbala Mbondi and Mboyo Mbilia.
 Her father, Mbala Mbondi, known as "Louis XIV", was a charanga dancer in Bumba, Mongala Province.
 She completed six years of primary school and pursued studies in Humanities, which she did not finish.
-Mboyo developed a passion for music after seeing Togolese singer Bella Bellow during her 1969 tour of Zaire.
+Mboyo developed a passion for music after seeing Togolese singer Bella Bellow during her 1969 tour of Congo.
 She initially began singing as a backup vocalist at the Catholic parish in the 12th quartier of the N'Djili commune.